-Notwithstanding other sections of this Guide, recovery assistance from external non-commercial sources (i.e., bilaterial and multilateral assistance and assistance provided by non0givernmenral organizations) will be coordinated through REACT under the Chairman, The Committee of Emergency Situations.
+Notwithstanding other sections of this Guide, recovery assistance from external noncommercial sources will be coordinated through REACT under the Chairman, The Committee of Emergency Situations.
 The agreement governing REACT is set out in Annex C. Other agreements related to recovery are summarizes in Section VI.
 A, above.